 Ya Rou Stone x Unagi Koubou, Shop 4, G/F, The Grandeur, 48 Jardine’s Crescent, Causeway Bay | (+852) 8481 9684

-This collection of speciality coffee roasters have made a name for itself across Hong Kong with its industrial open-plan design and communal tables that are perfect for an afternoon of getting work done away from the real office or home office.
+This collection of speciality coffee roasters has made a name for itself across Hong Kong with its industrial open-plan design and communal tables that are perfect for an afternoon of getting work done away from the real office or home office.
 Spacious and welcoming, their cold nitro coffees are particularly worth nothing, but when it comes to food, the triple-decker kabayaki eel rice with scrambled eggs ($118) remains our favourite choice.
 Served with pillowy pockets of scrambled eggs and generous smatterings of nori and green onions, the grilled eel fillets are thick and luscious, brushed in a tongue-tingling tare glaze that’s not overly saccharine, making it a lunchtime favourite at Sensory Zero.

 Judging by the legions of fans that Mamaday has won since its opening, we would say that this casual dining concept is everything but “just all right,” a notion that defies its namesake, the non-committal Cantonese phrase “麻麻哋.”
 In fact, its Just Alright unagi omurice ($112) is the perfect example of just how well Mamaday surpasses expectations.
 For its unagi donburi, a whole grilled eel fillet is sprinkled in shredded nori and placed atop a bed of silken, runny eggs and short-grained rice that soaks up sweet tare and meat juices alike, with a ring of bonito flakes to finish it off.
 As delicious as it is Instagrammable, it’s clear to see that Mamaday has a winner on its hands.
 Be sure to book ahead—walk-in tables are almost impossible to be had.

 New joiner Taku has only been around the scene for a few weeks, but its classic iteration of grilled eel rice ($120) is already making waves amongst the Sheung Wan lunch crowd—including the Localiiz office!
 Presented in an elongated rectangular bento box made of dried bamboo, Taku dishes up its unagi donburi with a generous layer of pearl rice and a hefty slab of perfectly marinated and grilled eel, with just the right amount of toothsome tare to coat the unagi.
 It’s as simple as it comes, but it sure does hit the spot if you are craving comforting flavours.
-Do note Taku is quite small with only a few seats available for dine-in.t
+Do note Taku is quite small with only a few seats available for dine-in.

 Taku, G/F, 36 Jervois Street, Sheung Wan | (+852) 5104 7178